actionjdjackson/receipt-processor/README.md

 ```
 receipt-processor
 ```
-The app will host on localhost:80
+The app will host the web service on localhost:80

 You may need to install gorilla/mux by running the following command
 ```